 Louis Jordan and Steven Berkoff are quintessential in their respective roles.
 We have a slimy jewellery smuggler with a penchant for the finer things in life and a lunatic Russian general with a manic fixation on gaining absolute power over Europe.
 Berkoff hams it up wonderfully; the way Orlov sulks in his chair at the meeting between Soviet officers and state officials is perfect.
 Berkoff throws the whole butcher's shop at it — and it works.

 Octopussy is a "blink, and you miss it" Bond film — the complex plot requires concentration.
 The story keeps you guessing throughout: how the criminal triangle of Orlov, Khan and Octopussy interwinds, why Octopussy seemingly has this power over Khan, and what the bloody hell these eggs have to do with anything.
 It's pretty clear what Orlov's motive is; whether Khan is driven purely by greed or he shares the political interests of Orlov is up to the viewer to decide.

-Roger's Bond could do many things, but he didn't flawlessly apply the clown's make-up himself — the girl who worked for the circus did it.
-That still doesn't explain how he got out of that gorilla suit unnoticed and so quickly.
+Roger's Bond could do many things, but he didn't flawlessly apply the clown's makeup himself — the girl who worked for the circus did it.
+That still doesn't explain how he got out of the gorilla suit unnoticed and so quickly.

 Roger was playing it straight while dressed as a clown, rather than dressed straight and playing the clown.

 James Bond will return in From a View to a Kill

 — minus one word and Roger Moore's credibility.